Votes at 16: Westminster Hall Debate (2019)

-Votes at 16 All Party Parliamentary Group
+Votes at 16 all-party parliamentary group

-The All Party Parliamentary Group (APPG) on Votes at 16 is a group of cross-party Members of Parliament allowing parliamentarians to meet to discuss a lower voting age, first established in March 2018.
+The all-party parliamentary group (APPG) on votes at 16 is a group of cross-party Members of Parliament allowing parliamentarians to meet to discuss a lower voting age, first established in March 2018.
 The purpose of the APPG is to bring together key voices from across Parliament to listen to evidence on the case for votes at 16, and to present this evidence to the Government.

-The APPG currently has Co-Chairs from the major parties.
-They are Peter Bottomley, Vicky Foxcroft, Alison Thewliss, Wendy Chamberlain, Liz Saville-Roberts and Caroline Lucas.
+In 2019, the APPG had co-chairs from the major parties.
+They were Peter Bottomley, Vicky Foxcroft, Alison Thewliss, Wendy Chamberlain, Liz Saville Roberts and Caroline Lucas.

 The APPG's secretariat is the British Youth Council.

 At the APPG's AGM held on Tuesday 2 April 2019, the Group published a Campaign Report reflecting on progress over the previous year.

 Voting age lowered to 16 for Welsh elections (2019–2020)

-The Welsh Assembly signalled its support for Votes at 16 and included the issue in a wider consultation on local government reform in 2019.
+The Welsh Assembly signalled its support for reducing the voting age to 16 and included the issue in a wider consultation on local government reform in 2019.
 In January 2020, legislation was passed to reduce the voting age to 16 for local elections and Senedd elections in Wales, which was active for the first time in the May 2021 Senedd election.

+Voting age to be lowered to 16 for United Kingdom, English and Northern Ireland elections (2025–present)

+In July 2025, the Government of the United Kingdom announced its plans for reducing the voting age after it had been included in the Labour Party's 2024 manifesto.
+The plans would apply to all elections in both England and Northern Ireland.